void4/multiclicker/README.md

 can only craft and travel with clicks (time) - can pay less than required but have to wait for travel

 trade only with gold

+make fixed name color not gray

+hint that it is password input